 The fluid cooler above is shown to be placed on the leaving side of the loop field.
-This placement is ideal for maximum annual heat rejection and not for "peak temperature" reduction.
-For instance, if a hot loop condition is present in the system most of the annual rejection by the fluid cooler occurs during fall, winter and spring.
-This means the unit will be operating in space heating and the warmest water in the system would then be leaving the ground loop and returning to the unit.
+This placement is ideal for maximum annual heat rejection but not for "peak temperature" reduction.
+For instance, if a hot loop condition is present in the system most of the annual rejection by the fluid cooler occurs during fall, winter